python/cpython/Doc/library/functions.rst

    :func:`open` instead of invoking the :class:`file` constructor directly.

    The first two arguments are the same as for ``stdio``'s :cfunc:`fopen`:
-   *filename* is the file name to be opened, and *mode* is a string indicating how the file is to be opened.
+   *name* is the file name to be opened, and *mode* is a string indicating how the file is to be opened.

    The most commonly-used values of *mode* are ``'r'`` for reading, ``'w'`` for